 If you were to do all this yourself, you would need to clip on the stabilizers, mount the aluminum frame to the PCB, insert switches, solder it, put it into the casing, and then keycaps.

-Having a kit saves you about an hour of work if you know what you’re doing and are experienced.
+Having a kit saves you a ton of work if you know what you’re doing and are experienced.

-Now I know you’re hear to build your own keyboard, but if you’re looking to make a customized keyboard without going through the effort of putting it together yourself, you can go this route.
+I know you’re here to build your own keyboard, but if you’re looking to make a customized keyboard without going through the effort of putting it together yourself, you can go this route.